 Ms. Silverman has a long history of management experience, including as former Office Managing Partner of the San Francisco office, former Co-Chair of the firm’s Information Technology - Systems & Solutions Industry Group, and in other roles.

-She is a member of IEEE, a Fellow of the Litigation Counsel of America, a past chair of the monopoly practices (Section 2) Committee of the ABA Antitrust Section, and she has served on the Executive Committee of the California State Bar Antitrust Section.
-She frequently speaks and writes on a wide range of topics.
+She is a member of IEEE, a Fellow of the Litigation Counsel of America, a past chair of the monopoly practices (Section 2) Committee of the ABA Antitrust Section, and has served on the Executive Committee of the California State Bar Antitrust Section.
+She frequently speaks and writes on a wide range of topics, including at:

-Ms. Silverman currently serves on the boards and strategic planning committees of Legal Momentum, Not For Sale, and SparkSF, and on the Executive Leadership Team for the American Heart Association’s SF Go Red for Women campaign.
-She is active with the Bay Area Council.
+Ms. Silverman currently serves on the boards and strategic planning committees of Legal Momentum and Not For Sale and on the Executive Leadership Team for the American Heart Association’s SF Go Red for Women campaign.
+She is a member of the International Women’s Forum and Nationswell.